skivvyjs/skivvy/docs/guide/05-creating-packages.md

 #### `tasks/`

 Folder containing the exported tasks in separate files.
 See the guide section on [writing tasks](04-writing-tasks) to learn how to write your own tasks.
+When developing a package, it's best to make sure its tasks are as configurable as possible, seeing as the package could potentially be used in many different projects.

 #### `src/`